 When there was tumult in the Church after the great persecutions around the year 300, [causing] the first wave [of eremitical vocations], and again around the year 1000, [causing] the second wave, lay people and monks guided by the Holy Ghost left their homes and monasteries to seek out solitary places in the desert to pray and regain their solemnity and fervor.
 And so, eremitical life was born.
-Later, some of the hermits were called out of the vocation to form religious orders.

 *I am pursuing being a Carmelite Hermitess, under Canon Law 603 with Bishop approval as Sister Jade Mary of the Sorrowful Heart.
-I desire only one thing: to be utterly and completely“alone with the Alone” and live a true solitary life, like that of the early Church Desert Fathers dedicating my life to making acts of reparation for the Immaculate Heart of Mary.*
+I desire only one thing: to be utterly and completely “alone with the Alone” and live a true solitary life, like that of the early Church Desert Fathers dedicating my life to making acts of reparation for the Immaculate Heart of Mary.*

 Carmelite Hermitess of Our Lady of Fatima: